ispc/ispc/docs/ispc_for_gen.rst

 * @time of GPU run:			[17.294] milliseconds
 * @time of serial run:			[562] milliseconds

-Talking about real-world workloads, we demonstrate a good performance that is on par with CPU.
+Talking about real-world workloads, usually we demonstrate a good performance on GPU that is on par with CPU.

 Performance Guide for GPU Programming
 ----------------------------------------